elastic/kibana/packages/kbn-i18n/GUIDELINE.md

   </p>
   ```

 This phrase contains a variable, which represents languages list, and a link (``Painless``).
-For such cases we divide the message into two parts: the main message, which contains placeholders, and additioanl message, which represents inner meesage.
+For such cases we divide the message into two parts: the main message, which contains placeholders, and additional message, which represents inner message.

 It is used the following id naming structure:
 1) the main message id has the type on the second-to-last position, thereby identifying a divided phrase, and the last segment named  ``detail``.